cropsgg/StealnShare/README.md

 3. Gameplay:
    - Each round lasts 30 seconds
-   - Choose STEAL or SHARE using the buttons
+   - Choose STEAL or SHARE using the buttons, or let an algorithm play for you
+   - Algorithms take 3 seconds to "think" before making a move
    - If no choice is made, defaults to SHARE
    - If a player disconnects during a round, their move defaults to SHARE and the game ends after that round
    - View results and coin updates in real-time